UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/devcontainer.rst

 Starting the programming environment the first time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You'll need to follow the steps below each time you start programming.

 #.
 Open VSCode from the Start Menu (Windows) or equivalent on your operating system.